Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 You’re almost there!
 Just one last step to becoming a substance abuse counselor in Connecticut.

-With a Master’s Degree and More Experience Comes Advanced Certification in Connecticut
+Advanced Certification: With a Master’s Degree and More Experience Comes LADC and AADC

 A higher degree and more experience in the substance abuse counseling field opens doors to advanced certifications, leading to better job opportunities, higher pay, and the ability to make a greater impact in your profession.
 In Connecticut, you have the option of advancing your CADC certification to the Licensed Alcohol and Drug Counselor (LADC) and further to the Advanced Alcohol and Drug Counselor (AADC) certification.